 - Ubuntu 14.04 and Mac OS X - Install s3_website plugin

-- Update Policy Name and Policy Document as shown in the picture (JSON Policy could be found next to the picture).
+Update Policy Name and Policy Document as shown in the figure (JSON Policy could be found next to the figure).
 Click Apply Policy

 At this point, test.asimio.net-s3-deployer-user will be able to deploy/publish a site hosted on AWS S3.